uhellstr/oracle-rest-db-links/README.md

  * In PROD2 we install the API in this repository.
 The default schema for this is REST_DB_LINK_API.

 We now can generate DDL for a selectable view in PROD2 with the helper PL/SQL package RGENERATOR_PKG as follows.
+Use SQL*Developer or SQLcmd to generate the output (generated with DBMS_OUTPUT).
+Copy the output for the create view statement and paste it in your prefered environment.

 ```
 set define off